-The pilot's altimeter alert light should be extinguished
+- Set alert controller more than 1000 feet above altitude indicated on pilot's altimeter.
+The pilot's altimeter alert light should be extinguished. - (2) Decrease the alert controller to within 1000 feet of the pilot's altimeter setting.
+The alert light should illuminate.

-- (2) Decrease the alert controller to within 1000 feet of the pilot's altimeter setting The alert light should illuminate - (3) Decrease the controller to less than 250 feet above the pilot's altimeter setting The alert light should extinguish. - (4) Increase the controller to 300 ±50 feet above the pilot's altimeter indication and check that the alert light illuminates - (5) Set the desired altitude. - b.
-Autopilot
+- (3) Decrease the controller to less than 250 feet above the pilot's altimeter setting.
+The alert light should extinguish. - (4) Increase the controller to 300 ± 50 feet above the pilot's altimeter indication and check that the alert light illuminates. - (5) Set the desired altitude. - b.
+Autopilot.

-The autopilot must be disengaged upon completion of autopilot testing
+The autopilot must be disengaged upon completion of autopilot testing.

-Autopilot controller UP TRIM, DN TRIM annunciators Check not illuminated
+(1) Autopilot controller UP TRIM, DN TRIM annunciators - Check not illuminated.

-A steady Illumination of UP TRIM or DN TRIM annunciator indicates that the automatic synchronization is not functioning and the autopilot should not be engaged.
+A steady illumination of UP TRIM or DN TRIM annunciator indicates that the automatic synchronization is not functioning and the autopilot should not be engaged.

-- (2) Turn knob Center
+- (2) Turn knob Center.

-- (3) Elevator trim control switch ON
+- (3) Elevator trim control switch ON.

-- (4) Control wheel Hold to mid travel.
+- (3) Control wheel Hold to mid travel.

-- (5) AP button Press AP ENGAGE and YD ENGAGE annunciators on autopilot controller will Illuminate Servo clutches will engage
+- (5) AP button Press.
+AP EN-GAGE and YD ENGAGE annunciators on autopilot controller will illuminate.
+Servo clutches will engage.

-The autopilot does a self test whenever power Is applied to it.
-STBY light should Illuminate within 10 seconds If it does not, the system Is non-operative and can not be used The elevator trim system must not be forced beyond the limits which are indicated on the elevator trim tab Indicator.
+The autopilot system has a built-in test that starts when the avionics master switch is turned on.
+The autopilot is functional if the STBY annunciator light on the autopilot mode selector is illuminated within 10 seconds.
+If not, the system is considered non-operative and should not be used.
+(However, if the STBY annunciator light does not illuminate, the autopilot/yaw damper will not engage.)
+The elevator trim system must not be forced beyond the limits which are indicated on the elevator trim tab indicator.

-- (6) Elevator trim follow-up Check as follows: - (a) Control wheel Hold aft of mid travel.
-Trim wheel should run nose down after approx.
+(6) Elevator trim follow-up - Check as follows: